Quantum Vector Signal Analyzer: Wideband Electric Field Sensing via Motional Raman Transitions

-To demonstrate this technique, we use a QHO realized via a motional mode at $\omega \approx 2\pi\cdot1$~MHz of a single \ca\ ion held in a cryogenically cooled (4.5~K) linear Paul trap.
-The QHO is initialized and readout via coupling through a Jaynes-Cummings Hamiltonian to an optical qubit defined on the $\{\ket{^2D_{\frac{5}{2}},m_J=-\frac{5}{2}},\ket{^2S_{\frac{1}{2}},m_J=-\frac{1}{2}}\}$ electronic states of \ca. Doppler cooling of the \ca\ followed by resolved sideband cooling on the narrow optical qubit transition \cite{Roos1999} prepares the motional ground state with a measured average phonon number of $\langle n \rangle = 0.03(2)$ (see SI).
+To demonstrate this technique, we use a QHO realized via a radial motional mode at $\omega \approx 2\pi\cdot1$~MHz of a single \ca\ ion held in a cryogenically cooled (4.5~K) linear Paul trap with an ion-electrode distance $r_o$ = \SI{550}{\micro m}.
+The QHO is initialized and read out via coupling through a Jaynes-Cummings Hamiltonian to an optical qubit defined on the $\{\ket{^2D_{\frac{5}{2}},m_J=-\frac{5}{2}},\ket{^2S_{\frac{1}{2}},m_J=-\frac{1}{2}}\}$ electronic states of \ca. Doppler cooling of the \ca\ ion followed by resolved sideband cooling on the narrow optical qubit transition \cite{Roos1999,Leibfried2003} prepares the motional ground state with a measured mean phonon number of $\langle n \rangle = 0.01(1)$~(see Appendix E of the SI).

-To understand the operation of the QVSA, suppose an unknown oscillatory signal with voltage $V_d$ at frequency $\omega_d$ and phase $\phi_d$ is applied to the trap in a dipole configuration (the dipole tone) while two voltages at $V_q$ with frequencies at $\omega_d + \delta \pm \omega$ are applied to the trap in a quadrupole configuration (the quadrupole tones), as shown in Fig.~\ref{fig:qvsa}(a).
-We assume $\omega_d \gg \omega \gg \delta$ and the initial phase of quadrupole tones are zero (See SI for more phase relation discussion).
+To understand the operation of the QVSA, suppose an unknown oscillatory signal with voltage $V_d$ at frequency $\omega_d$ and phase $\phi_d$ is applied to the trap in a dipole configuration (the dipole tone) while two voltages at $V_q$ with frequencies at $\omega_d + \delta \pm \omega$ are applied to the trap in a quadrupole configuration (the quadrupole tones), where $\omega$ is the secular frequency of a trapped ion motional mode and $\delta$ is the frequency detuning as shown in Fig.~\ref{fig:qvsa}(a).
+We define the initial phase of the quadrupole tones as zero (see Appendix B of the SI).
 The motion of the ion is described by the Hamiltonian: